 The majority of Liverpool fans felt they were treated with unnecessary force, while the match had to be delayed due to farcical entrance strategies.

-Hopefully, English fans' experience in France will be better this time, with the French police having learnt some crucial lessons.
-Under the watchful eye of English supporters' organisations and UEFA, there should have been significant improvements.
+Hopefully, fans' experience in France will be better in the future, with the French police having learnt some crucial lessons.
+Under the watchful eye of UEFA, there should be significant improvements in the future.

-For those that will be heading to the city for the game, check out our more detailed Parc des Princes matchday guide.
+For those who will be heading to Paris for a game in the near future, check out our more detailed Parc des Princes matchday guide.

 Frog XVI